 You may also be interested in GlobeSmart®, Aperian Global’s flagship online resource for gaining access to specific advice on how to conduct global business.
 GlobeSmart is organized into 50 topics to help you gain cultural responsiveness by:

-If you are a student or faculty member, be sure to take advantage of the academic discount on GlobeSmart offered through our Online Store.
-For just $50 a semester, students or faculty can have full access to GlobeSmart to compliment their course materials or research projects.
+If you are a student or faculty member, be sure to take advantage of the academic discount on GlobeSmart.
+For just $40 a semester, students or faculty can have full access to GlobeSmart to compliment their course materials or research projects.